-We appreciate your patience as we make adjustments to protect the health and safety of our members and staff while working to continue to serve you.
+We appreciate your patience as we have made adjustments to follow guidelines and protect the health and safety of our members and staff.

 - Do not visit a branch if you are feeling sick or have been in contact with someone who has been sick or confirmed with COVD-19.

 - Establish a safety net with the equity in your home.
-Our HELOC comes with a rate of 2.99% APR* for the first 12 months and has no closing costs. *Learn more
+Our HELOC comes with a rate of 1.99% APR* for the first 12 months and has no closing costs. *Learn more.

-- Assistance with debt counseling and foreclosure prevention through our partner, GreenPath Financial Wellness.
+- Get assistance with debt counseling and foreclosure prevention through our partner, GreenPath Financial Wellness.
 Or request a call from a financial counselor by submitting this form.

 If you need assistance with something that hasn’t been mentioned here, please let us know and we will see if there is another way we can help.